Scripting

 Browser Support: IE, Chrome, Firefox

-usage: clickAndWait <attribute=value>
+usage: clickAndWait <wpt-selector>

 example: clickAndWait innerText=Send

-<attribute'value> - DOM element to click on
+<wpt-selector> - DOM element to click on

 selectValue